Social Security Agreement between Australia and New Zealand - Frequently Asked Questions

 You should contact Work and Income for more information about this.

-New Zealand residents in receipt of a Invalid's Benefit who move to Australia will not automatically receive Australian DSP when they arrive in Australia.
-These people will have to undergo assessment under Australia's domestic legislation to determine whether they qualify for Australian DSP.
-Centrelink has more information on this process.
+New Zealand residents in receipt of Supported Living Payment who move to Australia will not automatically receive Australian DSP when they arrive in Australia.
+These people will have to undergo assessment under Australia's legislation to determine whether they qualify for Australian DSP.
+Services Australia has more information on this process.

 Australian Carer Payment will only be granted to former New Zealand residents whose partner receives Australian DSP.
 Former New Zealand residents who wish to claim Carer Payment will have to undergo assessment under Australia's domestic legislation to determine whether they qualify for this payment.
-Centrelink has more information on this process.
+In addition, under the Agreement DSP is limited to those who are ‘severely disabled’ (as defined in the Agreement).
+Services Australia has more information on this process.

 [ top ]